AngusG/angusg.github.io/_drafts/2016-11-25-practical-guide-technical-writing.markdown

 ## The Restaurant

 Imagine you own a small restaurant that serves appetizers, entrees, drinks, and deserts.
 Your profit margin is the highest on drinks and deserts, naturally you would like to sell as many drinks and deserts as possible.
-If the appetizers and entrees are lousy, do you think your patrons will order desert?
+If the appetizers and entrees are lousy, patrons are unlikely to order desert.
 If the water is foul, do you think your patrons will order cocktails?

 Illegible figures, lack of punctuation (e.g *let's eat Grandma* vs. *let's eat, Grandma*), and ambiguous wording are all things that contribute to a poor dining experience in this mythical restaurant that is your report.
 If blurry figures and imprecise wording are the entrees, then verbosity is the free bread, or chips and salsa, at the restaurant.
 You want your patrons, the reader, to save room for desert, but verbosity will quickly satisfy their appetite for more.

 ## Quoth the Raven Furthermore

 Watch out for your use of words like further, furthermore, and additionally.
-These words are like salt and pepper, their appropriate use can enhance the flavour of the meal, but if the waiter empties the contents of the salt and peper shakers on to your plate, the result is quite unpleasant.
+These words are like salt and pepper, their appropriate use can enhance the flavour of the meal, but if the waiter empties the contents of the salt and pepper shakers on to your plate, the result is quite unpleasant.
 Nevermore should you begin a paragraph with furthermore.

 ### To do